MichaelBosello/f1tenth-RL/README.md

 *rl_car_driver.py* contains the training cycle.
 *dqn.py* includes the NN and the DQN algorithm.

-*state.py* creates states by stacking data to form a history.
+*state.py* creates states by preprocesing data and stacking them to form a history.
 It also provides the compression to save RAM.

 *replay.py* manage the samples and the replay buffer.